 Starting a New Career?
-Taking the CNA (Certified Nurse Assistant) Training Program with Harborview School is a great way to an entry into the Medical Field.
+Taking a CNA class (Certified Nurse Assistant) Training Program with Harborview School is a great way to an entry into the Medical Field.
 Prometric State Nurses Aid Exam Testing is done at Harborview School.

 Imagine a job where you can make a difference.
 That rewards you for caring about others…that is an exciting and challenging job .
 Whether you’re just starting your career or ready for a change, now is the time to consider becoming a Certified Nursing Assistant (CNA)